Ved-031/Food-Delivery-Website/Readme.md

 - Choice from diverse food menu
 - Add food items to the cart
 - Checkout and place orders
-- Responsive design for mobile and desktop
+- Responsive design for mobile and desktop.
 - **Admin Panel**: Admins can manage the menu by adding or removing food items.

 ## Technologies Used